telerik/winforms-docs/knowledge-base/multi-select-drop-down-list.md

 ## Solution

-First, we will start by creating CustomDropDownList, which inherits from RadDropDownList.
-We should override the ThemeClassName in order to allow the control to use the RadDropDownList thema and the CreateDropDownListElement, where we will return an instance of a CustomEditorElement and will define the collection editor for our items at design time, so we can add our custom items:
+First, we will start by creating **CustomDropDownList**, which inherits from **RadDropDownList**.
+We should override the **ThemeClassName** in order to allow the control to use the **RadDropDownList** theme and the **CreateDropDownListElement**, where we will return an instance of a CustomEditorElement and will define the collection editor for our items at design time, so we can add our custom items:

 ````C#
 public class CustomDropDownList : RadDropDownList